scsketch/pagemaster-rn/README.md

 ## Run on the web

-This was made as mobile first, so see instructions below to run on your phone.
-But you can also test it in a browser.
+This was made as mobile first, but you can also test it in a browser.

-For web scrolling is done with the trackpad / mousewheel (no click + drag);

 ```bash
 npm run web